Australian gold rushes: 1841–1842: Bathurst and Goulburn regions, New South Wales

 The Reverend William Branwhite Clarke found gold on the Coxs River, a location on the road to Bathurst, in 1841.
 In 1842, he found gold on the Wollondilly River.
-In 1843, Clarke spoke to many people of the abundance of gold likely to be found in the colony of New South Wales.
+In 1843, Clarke spoke to many people about the abundance of gold likely to be found in the colony of New South Wales.
 On 9 April 1844, Clarke exhibited a sample of gold in quartz to Governor Sir George Gipps.
-In that same year, Clarke showed the sample and spoke of the probable abundance of gold to some members of the New South Wales Legislative Council including Justice Roger Therry, the member for Camden and Joseph Phelps Robinson, then member for the Town of Melbourne.
+In that same year, Clarke showed the sample and spoke of the probable abundance of gold to some members of the New South Wales Legislative Council, including Justice Roger Therry, the member for Camden, and Joseph Phelps Robinson, then member for the Town of Melbourne.

 In evidence that Clarke gave before a Select Committee of the NSW Legislative Council in September 1852, he stated that the subject was not followed up as "the matter was regarded as one of curiosity only, and considerations of the penal character of the colony kept the subject quiet, as much as the general ignorance of the value of such an indication."
 Towards the end of 1853, Clarke was given a grant of £1,000 by the New South Wales government for his services in connection with the discovery of gold.
 The same amount (£1,000) was voted by the Victorian Gold Discovery Committee in 1854.